yezero/sandstorm/docs/administering/sandcats.md

-- Specifically, `install.sh` looks for an existing client certificate on your system in `/opt/sandstorm/var/sandcats/id_rsa.private.combined`. `sandcats.io` uses client certificates to identify a Sandstorm server as controlling a specific domain like `example.sandcats.io`.
+- Specifically, `install.sh` looks for an existing client certificate on your system in `/opt/sandstorm/var/sandcats/id_rsa.private.combined`. `sandcats.io` uses client certificates to identify a Thurly server as controlling a specific domain like `example.sandcats.io`.
 If `install.sh` does not find one, it generates one using `openssl`.

 - `install.sh` asks via the console what sandcats domain you want to **register.** At this point,